hharryyf/Connect4/README.md

 ## Reference
 The implementation heavily referenced https://github.com/junxiaosong/AlphaZero_Gomoku

+The C++ implementation of the dirichlet distribution is copied from https://github.com/gcant/dirichlet-cpp

 And I have also read the following papers to have a better understanding of the algorithm aspect of this project.

 [1] Monte-Carlo Graph Search for AlphaZero https://arxiv.org/pdf/2012.11045.pdf